BrockDSL/ArcGIS_Visualization/README.md

 ![image showing sample visualization](https://user-images.githubusercontent.com/45638590/228588371-86b25a59-9c83-4897-8cc8-bb7695b3e4f9.png)

 # ArcGIS Visualization
-This tutorial will look at the steps necessary for ArcGIS Pro and ArcGIS Online as a geospatial data visualization tool.
+This tutorial will introduce using ArcGIS Pro and ArcGIS Online as a geospatial data visualization tool.

 ----